-Your employer must complete an Enrollment Application through the Employer Pensions & Benefits Information Connection (EPIC).
+Your employer must complete an Enrollment Application through the Employer Pensions and Benefits Information Connection (EPIC).

 Online enrollments are processed immediately by the NJDPB.
-You and the employer receive a confirmation that includes your TPAF membership number.
-More information about using EPIC is available on our website.
+You and the employer receive a confirmation that includes your PERS membership number.

-When enrollment processing is complete, you and your employer will receive a Certification of Payroll Deductions showing the date deductions will begin, your rate of contribution, and any back deductions due.
+When enrollment processing is complete, you and your employer will receive a Certification of Payroll Deductions with the date pension deductions will begin, your rate of contribution, and any back deductions due.